Games-by-Mason/Zex/README.md

 ## Zex is a work in progress

-See the issues tracker for features that are tentatively planned but currently missing.
+See the issues tracker for features that are planned but currently missing.